aoelarsen/noroff-react-content-part-2/assignments/module-assignment.md

 The API endpoint is `https://elephant-api.herokuapp.com/elephants` but it requires a CORS workaround so use: `https://cors-anywhere.herokuapp.com/https://elephant-api.herokuapp.com/elephants`

-Using the CORS workaround may return an error in the API call on the server-side (check your terminal).
-Add a headers object with the following to the call:
+To get the API call to work on the server using the CORS anywhere proxy, add a X-Requested-With header:

 ```js
 const headers = {